 The fragility and volatility of healthcare systems were sharply exposed by the pandemic that swept the entire world several years ago.
-It was not only related to the emergence of a new disease doctors didn’t have a clue how to treat.
+It was not only related to the emergence of a new disease, but doctors also didn’t have a clue how to treat it.
 Lack of agility, insufficient resource distribution, inadequate hospitals and doctors’ workload, and difficult access to critical info played their roles, too.
 All these problems fell upon the world as an avalanche, instantaneously and unexpectedly.

 Obviously, these issues had been brewing for a long time, the pandemic just revealed how acute they were in reality.
 Many of these challenges could have been mitigated by a reliable healthtech solution, providing easy and quick access to critical information presented in a concise way, which is easily digestible and simple to analyze.